Meaad96s/datapreparation_titanic/README.md

  ## duplicates

-Titanic dataset does not have sensitive information that should be unique except for the passenger ID.
-Simply select the triple dot menu in **Passenger Id** column and choose **Remove duplicates**.
+Titanic data set does not have sensitive information that should be unique except for the passenger ID.
+Simply select the Action menu in **Passenger Id** column and choose **Remove duplicates**.

 ![](https://user-images.githubusercontent.com/20974667/47646564-5b147200-db85-11e8-9131-c9c5e934703d.png)

 # Summary
 Now you have the basic knowledge to prepare a data using IBM Data Refinery.
-Titanic dataset is prepared and ready to be fed for the machine learning model or used in data visualization.
+Titanic data set is prepared and ready to be fed for the machine learning model or used in data visualization.
 # Links
 [Data Refinery](https://dataplatform.cloud.ibm.com/docs/content/refinery/refining_data.html?context=analytics&linkInPage=true)